hiveot/hub.capnp/pkg/launcher/README.md

 # Launcher

-The Launcher service manages running of the Hub services.

 ## Objectives

-The main objective is to manage Hub services and monitor their status.
+The main objective is to manage Hub services and protocol bindings and monitor their status.

-## Roadmap
+## Features

+Completed:
+1. List, Start and Stop available services and protocol bindings
-1. Set logging output to log files for each service
+2. Set logging output to log files for each service
-2. Support service autostart on startup.
+3. Support service autostart on startup.
 Use launcher.yaml config file.
+4. Track service/binding memory and CPU usage.

+Planned:
-3. Auto restart service if exit with error
+4. Auto restart service if exit with error
 4. Restart service if resources (CPU, Memory) exceed configured thresholds
 5. Send event when services are started and stopped
 6. Send event when resource usage exceeds limits